TUE – For Substances and Methods on the Prohibited List

 Sanction fee for late TUE applications

 The completed TUE forms must be submitted to the IFF Head Office at least 30 days before the event.
-The sanction fee for the late incoming Therapeutic Use Exemptions (TUE) applications is 100/CHF/application.
-The sanction fee shall be paid by the Member Association (WFC/EF) or Club team (CC ) of the applying athlete.
+The sanction fee for the late incoming Therapeutic Use Exemptions (TUE) applications is 300/CHF/application.
+No application will be processed without a proof of payment that must accompany the application documents.

 Validity of granted TUEs